openmobilityfoundation/mobility-data-specification/agency/README.md

 ### Versioning

-`agency` APIs must handle requests for specific versions of the specification from clients.
+`Agency` APIs must handle requests for specific versions of the specification from clients.

 Versioning must be implemented as specified in the [Versioning section][versioning].